algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 ## Non-functional requirements

-The software should be highly secure to prevent unauthorized access to the system.

-The software should be highly reliable to ensure that there are no crashes or errors during the blending process.

 The software should be scalable to handle a large number of tanks and blending combinations.

-The software should be written in a language that is easy to maintain and update.

-The software should be highly performant to ensure that the blending process is completed in a reasonable amount of time.

 # Use cases